 Street Outreach

-The Street Outreach program works directly in community with people who use drugs, encouraging health promotion through the provision of education and sterile supplies.
-The Agency’s in-reach service provides an inclusive and welcoming environment for community members to acquire safer smoking, injection, and sex supplies with immediate linkages to health and social services available throughout the week.
+The Street Outreach program works directly in community alongside and with people who use drugs, encouraging health promotion through the provision of education and sterile supplies.
+The Agency’s in-reach service provides an inclusive and welcoming environment for community members to acquire safer smoking, injection, and sex supplies with immediate linkages to health and social services available 7 days a week.

 Training Available